 Correct the values for property row or part number name as needed and try again:

-2. Importing a revised Excel into an existing BOM or Catalog (please read this carefully, it is possible to delete existing data which cannot be recovered using this command)
+NOTE: please read this carefully, it is possible to delete existing data which cannot be recovered using this command.

 The update process involves re-importing the revised Excel into where OpenBOM will automatically update your BOM or Catalog with any changes made to the Excel.
 This process is formerly called “Merging”.